Writing Center FAQ

 Yes.
 While a draft is helpful, it is not necessary for a tutorial.
 You are welcome to use your session to brainstorm ideas to help get you started.
-But please read the prompt before you come in at the least.
+But please read (and preferably bring) the prompt before you come in for a session.

 I came to the Writing Center last night and worked with a tutor on a paper and I want to come in right before it’s due tomorrow to have a new tutor take a “final look.”
 Is this okay?

 Maybe.
-If you want a writing consultant to look over the final draft of your paper and teach you how to catch grammatical or copy editing errors on your own, then we are happy to help.
+If you want a writing consultant to look over the final draft of your paper and teach you how to catch grammatical or copy-editing errors on your own, then we are happy to help.
 However, a tutor cannot “fix” your paper for you before you turn it in.
 At the WC we work with the students to improve their writing, we are not copy-editors.

 How far in advance do I need to cancel an appointment?

-You should log on to Fordham.edu/writingcenter and cancel as soon as you know you cannot make your appointment.
+You should log on to our online scheduling system and cancel as soon as you know you cannot make your appointment.
 If you don’t cancel in advance, you’ll be considered a “no-show.”
 Three no-shows will result in temporary deactivation of your account.
 To reactivate, you’ll need to get in touch with the WC Coordinators at [email protected].

 What if I’m late to my appointment?

 If you are more than 15 minutes late, your appointment will be canceled (and it will appear as a no-show on your end).
 Be on time!

 Can the tutor read the paper on my laptop?